Proof theory: Structural proof theory

 Each of these can give a complete and axiomatic formalization of propositional or predicate logic of either the classical or intuitionistic flavour, almost any modal logic, and many substructural logics, such as relevance logic or linear logic.
 Indeed, it is unusual to find a logic that resists being represented in one of these calculi.

+Proof theorists are typically interested in proof calculi that have certain good properties.
+One good family of properties is analyticity.
+The notion of an analytic proof was introduced by Gentzen for the sequent calculus, where he proved that the sequent calculus of classical and intuitionistic logics are cut-free.

+One notion of analyticity is the cut-elimination property: a proof calculus has the cut-elimination property if it has the cut rule, but any provable sequent is provable without the cut rule.
+Gentzen's midsequent theorem, the Craig interpolation theorem, and Herbrand's theorem follow as corollaries of the cut-elimination property.

-Proof theorists are typically interested in proof calculi that support a notion of analytic proof.
-The notion of analytic proof was introduced by Gentzen for the sequent calculus; there the analytic proofs are those that are cut-free.
-Much of the interest in cut-free proofs comes from the subformula property: every formula in the end sequent of a cut-free proof is a subformula of one of the premises.
-This allows one to show consistency of the sequent calculus easily; if the empty sequent were derivable it would have to be a subformula of some premise, which it is not.
-Gentzen's midsequent theorem, the Craig interpolation theorem, and Herbrand's theorem also follow as corollaries of the cut-elimination theorem.
+Another notion of analyticity is the subformula property.
+A proof has the subformula property if every of its formula is a subformula of its endsequent.
+A proof calculus has the subformula property if all its provable sequents can be proved by a proof with the subformula property.
+In most proof calculi, the subformula property follows from the cut-elimination property, though not necessarily vice versa.
+A proof calculus with the subformula property is consistent, since if the empty sequent were derivable it would have to be a subformula of some premise, which it is not.

 Gentzen's natural deduction calculus also supports a notion of analytic proof, as shown by Dag Prawitz.
 The definition is slightly more complex: we say the analytic proofs are the normal forms, which are related to the notion of normal form in term rewriting.
 More exotic proof calculi such as Jean-Yves Girard's proof nets also support a notion of analytic proof.

 A particular family of analytic proofs arising in reductive logic are focused proofs which characterise a large family of goal-directed proof-search procedures.
 The ability to transform a proof system into a focused form is a good indication of its syntactic quality, in a manner similar to how admissibility of cut shows that a proof system is syntactically consistent.